-Apple’s newest iOS 11 update comes with a nice set of bug fixes, but problems are plaguing those running the iOS 11.2.1 update on their device.
+Apple’s newest iOS 11 update comes with fixes and patches, but problems are plaguing iOS 11.3.1 users.

 This guide to fixing poor iOS 11.0, iOS 11.0.1, iOS 11.0.2, iOS 11.0.3, iOS 11.1, iOS 11.1.1, iOS 11.1.2, iOS 11.2, iOS 11.2.1, iOS 11.2.2, iOS 11.2.5, iOS 11.2.6, iOS 11.3, and iOS 11.3.1 performance issues will provide you with some tips that’ve worked to improve performance on the iPhone, iPad, and iPod touch in the past.

 There’s no guarantee they’ll work for you and your device but they’re worth a shot if you can’t stand iOS 11’s performance on your iPhone or iPad.